 - Herbs de Province is available at most supermarkets.
 It is usually a blend including thyme, savory, oregano, marjoram, and oregano.
 Some mixes also include lavender.

-- To make this recipe on the stovetop using a heavy-bottomed medium pot.
+- To make this recipe on the stovetop, use a heavy-bottomed pot.
 Follow the recipe instructions.
 Once you add the broth, bring the ingredients to a boil.
-Then cover, and reduce the heat so that it is simmering.
+Then, cover and reduce the heat so that it simmers.
 Cook for 50-55 minutes until the liquid is absorbed.
 Turn off the heat and let the pot sit, covered, for an additional 15 minutes.

 Susie